 Results of these studies confirm the potential for human exposure to mining toxins, and the critical lack of information available to the public about these threats.
 The two brochures now available from The Sierra Fund are the first step in an outreach strategy to help families in the Sierra protect their health.

-The Sierra Fund’s Reclaiming the Sierra Initiative is an ongoing effort to address the long term impacts of Gold Rush era mining in California.
-This work is supported in part by the Richard and Rhoda Goldman Fund; True North Foundation; and The California Wellness Foundation, created in 1992 as a private, independent foundation, TCWF’s mission is to improve the health of the people of California by making grant for health promotion, wellness education and disease prevention.
+The Sierra Fund’s effort to address the long term impacts of Gold Rush era mining in California, is supported in part by the Richard and Rhoda Goldman Fund; True North Foundation; and The California Wellness Foundation, created in 1992 as a private, independent foundation, TCWF’s mission is to improve the health of the people of California by making grant for health promotion, wellness education and disease prevention.